Originally published in California English

 If you ask them to read like a speaker, a change occurs.
 A “speaker” will perform the words in the passage.
 This leads to an interesting discussion with students as well.
 Where does the text call for life?
 Where should pace be adjusted?
 What did the author do to suggest these things?
 It is much easier to grasp the concept of prosody when students think like speakers.
 Orthographic conventions (e.g., commas, exclamation points, italics) are not reading cues but are prosody cues, and thinking of speaking the text makes those cues more meaningful for many students.
 “Speak” readers’ theater, don’t “read” readers’ theater.

 Let’s go one step further.
 We require rough drafts for writing assignments, right?
 If you value speaking as you should, require a rough draft for speaking assignments.
 A rough draft for readers’ theater?
 Use digital tools.
 Every computer can record audio and video; every smart phone can do the same.
 Google Voice will generate a phone number for free so students with low tech phones can call and leave “rough drafts” for you to listen to and use for real examples to aid in teaching key skills.
 Several tools and Web sites can be used as well.
 Vocaroo is a free, easy-to-use site that records student voices (http://www.vocaroo.com).
 Students can visit the site and will find the “Record” button on the first page that opens.
 No sign-in or registering is required—just click the button and record.
 When they are finished, the site enables them to email the recording.
+Every smartphone has audio and video recording tools and products can be easily sent to you.
 All of these are ways students can practice and ways students can send you rough drafts before readers’ theater in class.
 All of these encourage practice and rereading.
 All of these make it clear to students that we value speaking skills.

 One hundred English teachers walk into a bar.
 All of them notice that the only language art used there is speaking.
 All of them have an Aha!
 Moment and realize the importance of speaking in life.
 They realize that their classrooms are oral language dependent, too.
 They agree to increase emphasis on oral communication skills.
 Okay, so it’s still not a joke, but I would smile broadly if it happened.
 Visit pvlegs.com.

 Erik Palmer is an educational consultant from Denver, Colorado.
 Prior to becoming a consultant, he had a career in business as a commodity trader and a career in the classroom as a teacher of English and civics.
 As a consultant, Palmer is a frequent presenter at national, regional, and state conferences.
 He has given keynotes and led workshops for schools and districts across the US and internationally.
 Palmer focuses on improving students’ listening and speaking skills, making argument and persuasion teachable.
-Palmer is the author of Well-Spoken: Teaching Speaking to All Students (Stenhouse Publishers, 2011), Digitally Speaking: How to Improve Student Presentations with Technology (Stenhouse Publishers, 2012), Teaching the Core Skills of Listening & Speaking (ASCD, 2014), Researching in a Digital World (ASCD, 2015), Good Thinking: Teaching Argument, Persuasion, and Reasoning (Stenhouse Publishers, 2016), and Own Any Occasion (ATD Press, 2017).
+Palmer is the author of Well-Spoken: Teaching Speaking to All Students (Stenhouse Publishers, 2011); Digitally Speaking: How to Improve Student Presentations with Technology; Teaching the Core Skills of Listening & Speaking (ASCD, 2014); Researching in a Digital World (ASCD, 2015); Good Thinking: Teaching Argument, Persuasion, and Reasoning (Stenhouse Publishers, 2016); and Own Any Occasion (ATD Press, 2017).
 He is a program consultant and author of Houghton Mifflin Harcourt’s into Reading and into Literature language arts programs.

 Erik’s educational background includes Oberlin College, University of Denver Law School, and the University of Colorado.